ingararntzen/timingdocs/docs/source/observablemap.rst

 key
-    Key
+    key (unique in map)
 old
-    Value *before* modification, or undefined if value was inserted. new
+    value *before* modification, or undefined if value was inserted. new
-    Value *after* modification, or undefined if value was deleted.
+    value *after* modification, or undefined if value was deleted.

 This table show values **eArg.old** and **eArg.new**